qunm00/software-engineer-challenge/SOLUTION.md

 - The program should then plot a graph of the values in the numeric column
 - The graph should be saved as an image file which is the output

-## TODOs

-- [ ] Write a command line interface to allow user to paste in wikipedia link
-- [ ] Use Pandas' read_html() to get tables from html
-  - Loop through the tables and find the first numerical column
-  - Export the graph of the found numerical column

 ## Assumptions

 - The only input user can enter to the program is a wikipedia link.
 Thus, user can't choose which table and which column to graph.